NOTE: Many of the links on this page are to the official

 2007 Exam Format Changes

-Mr. Jon Bergmann is experimenting with AP review podcasting!!
+Mr. Jon Bergmann has made AP Chemistry review podcasts!! (for sale)

 For more information about testing dates, scoring,